confluentinc/tutorials/kafka-on-docker/README.md

 Enter a `CTRL-C` to close the consumer and then type `exit` to close the docker shell.

-To shut down the container run
+To shut down the container, run
 ```shell
 docker compose down -v
 ```